Friends and family (and cakes and booze)

 Combined with 24 hours in Munich the day after, and without wishing to sound over the top, the trip turned out to be a bit of a turning point for me.
 To spend a weekend with people who share my goals and passions, especially after a very challenging couple of years, I can’t express just how inspired and driven I came away to do more of the same.

 Amongst the many new faces I met for the first time whilst I was in Bavaria, I finally got to meet the warm, funny and incredibly generous Rachel, who I’ve been chatting to online for many years (and who’s just launched a new Munich food site).
-There was also food activist, author and butcher Hendrik Haase, whose work I’ve followed for a very long time as well; and I also met up with a relatively new online acquaintance, Joe Baur, who I’m now plotting exciting future projects with.
-It was a really inspiring weekend for me, in all sorts of ways, and I really hope I can get to do more of the same next year.
+There was also food activist, author and butcher Hendrik Haase, whose work I’ve followed for a long time as well; and I also met up with a relatively new online acquaintance, Joe Baur, who I’m now plotting exciting future projects with.

 This month, I for the first time dipped my toe in the mad waters of Instagram Stories.
 The first 24 hours or so were terrifying – talking to myself on a tiny phone screen is not something that comes naturally to me – but I shed my embarrassment surprisingly quickly, and I’m totally hooked on it now.

 I’m not someone who shares my every breakfast online; I’d just like to share my German culinary adventures, such as my weekly market trips, my Bavarian farm adventure and now, my visits to the German Christmas markets.
-Once a week I’m also doing #dietzeats, in which I sample various German delicacies and let you know what they’re like, so if you have a suggestion of something you’d like me to try, please let me know!
+I’ll also be doing a rather irregular #dietzeats, in which I sample various German delicacies and let you know what they’re like, so if you have a suggestion of something you’d like me to try, please let me know!
 You can find me @asausagehastwo.